googlefonts/fontra-docs/topics/workspace.md

 The canvas is where both font previewing and glyph editing takes place.

-The current glyph can be viewed filled-in together with other glyphs of the same font.

 <div class="alert alert-warning" role="alert" markdown='1'>
 <i class="bi bi-exclamation-circle me-1"></i> Fontra does not have a *save* command – every change is saved!
 {: .mb-0 }